Yard duty equipment

 · enforce behavioural standards and implement appropriate consequences for breaches of safety rules, in accordance with any relevant disciplinary measures set out in the school’s Student Engagement policy

-· log any incidents or near misses as appropriate on Compass.
+· log any incidents or near misses as appropriate.
+(Compass – Chronicle sickbay entry)

 If being relieved of their yard duty shift by another staff member (for example, where the shift is ‘split’ into 2 consecutive time periods), the staff member must ensure that a brief but adequate verbal ‘handover’ is given to the relieving staff member in relation to any issues which may have arisen during the first shift.

-If the supervising staff member is unable to conduct yard duty at the designated time, they should contact the Daily Organiser or Principal with as much notice as possible prior to the relevant yard duty shift to ensure that alternative arrangements are made.
+If the supervising staff member is unable to conduct yard duty at the designated time, they should contact Assistant Principal with as much notice as possible prior to the relevant yard duty shift to ensure that alternative arrangements are made.

-If the relieving staff member does not arrive for yard duty, the staff member currently on duty should call Kelly in the Office, and not leave the designated area until a replacement staff member has arrived.
+If the relieving staff member does not arrive for yard duty, the staff member currently on duty should send a message to the office/call Assistant Principal, etc and not leave the designated area until a relieving staff member has arrived.

 Students will be encouraged to speak to the supervising yard duty staff member if they require assistance during recess or lunchtime.